Toggle menu

 Complaints are an important part of feedback about the service which tenants are receiving.
 When considering complaints, especially where complaints are upheld in full or part, improvements are identified by the investigating officer which will either prevent an issue identified in a complaint from happening again or improve the service provided.
 In some cases, actions are identified which are specific to resolving the complaint or which apply more widely.

-Improvements to address areas where there was service failure identified as a result of a complaint investigation, or where the service can be improved by changing the way it works were identified in 10 complaints, although some complaints identified more than one improvement.
+Improvements to address areas where there was service failure identified as a result of a complaint investigation, or where the service can be improved by changing the way it works were identified in 44 complaints (34 at Stage 1 and 10 at stage 2), although some complaints identified more than one improvement.

 Examples of some of the improvements identified as a result of complaints are below: